smparkes/jquery.print/README.md

 [jquery.print](http://github.com/smparkes/jquery.print) - jquery plugin to convert objects to strings
 ================================

-What you need to build your own jQuery
+What you need to build your own jquery.print
 ---------------------------------------
 * Make sure that you have Java installed (if you want to build a minified version of jquery.print).
 If not, go to this page and download "Java Runtime Environment (JRE) 5.0"